Scalable accuracy gains from postselection in quantum error correcting codes: Model and setup

-Given Ising coupling strengths $J_{ij}$ arising from a given error chain $E$, the free-energy difference $\Delta F$ between the two homology classes relative to $E$ is defined as where $\cal{Z}_{\text{PBC}}$ and $\cal{Z}_{\text{APBC}}$ are the partition functions under periodic and antiperiodic boundary conditions, respectively.
+where $\cal{Z}_{\text{PBC}}$ and $\cal{Z}_{\text{APBC}}$ are the partition functions under periodic and antiperiodic boundary conditions, respectively.
+(These two homology classes differ by a relative domain wall; domain wall in a random two-dimensional magnet can be mapped onto that of a directed polymer in a random environment~\cite{PhysRevLett.54.2708}.)
 Since $\Delta F$ depends on the error configuration, it is a random variable which takes the same value on all error configurations that produce the same syndrome and are in the same homology class.
 This immediately implies the Nishimori symmetry constraint on the distribution $P(\Delta F)$:

-Since every RBIM on the Nishimori line is associated with optimal decoding of a toric code with some error model \cite{suppmat}, the relation in Eq. \eqref{eq:P(Delta F) constraint} always holds, regardless of whether $P(J_{ij})$ is a continuous distribution or a discrete one.
-We choose to rescale the $J_{ij}$ such that $\beta = 1$, and therefore use $\beta \Delta F$ and $\Delta F$ interchangeably in the remainder of this Letter.
-The partition function is computed using the TEBD method implemented with the ITensors.jl package~\cite{itensor, itensor-r0.3}; details of the tensor network construction are provided in the Supplemental Material~\cite{suppmat}.
+Since every RBIM on the Nishimori line is associated with optimal decoding of a toric code with some error model \cite{suppmat}, Eq. \eqref{eq:P(Delta F) constraint} holds regardless of whether $P(J_{ij})$ is continuous or discrete.
+We rescale the $J_{ij}$ such that $\beta = 1$, and therefore use $\beta \Delta F$ and $\Delta F$ interchangeably in what follows. $Z$ is computed using the {time-evolving block decimation (TEBD)} method implemented with the ITensors.jl package~\cite{itensor, itensor-r0.3}; for details see~\cite{suppmat}.

-To determine the logical failure probability, we proceed as follows: We first sample an error chain $E$ from the distribution over errors.
+We determine the logical failure probability as follows.
+We first sample an error chain $E$ from the distribution over errors.
 This is the ``ground-truth'' error and generates a particular syndrome (which is experimentally accessible).
-The optimal decoder then computes the free energies for the statistical mechanics model with errors in both homological classes consistent with the observed syndrome, and infers that the error chain belonged to the class with the lower free energy.
+The optimal decoder computes the free energies with errors in both homological classes consistent with the observed syndrome, and infers that the error chain belonged to the class with the lower free energy.
 (Decoders lack access to the true error chain, and therefore do not know the sign of $\Delta F$; however, they can estimate their confidence in the error correction operation based on $|\Delta F|$.)
 Decoding fails when the {inferred homology class does not match that of $E$}, i.e., when $\Delta F < 0$.
 Therefore, the logical failure probability is